Aheylite: Name and discovery

 It was first described for an occurrence in the Huanuni mine, Huanuni, Oruro Department, Bolivia, and named for Allen V. Heyl (1918–2008), an economic geologist for the United States Geological Survey.
 It was eventually described by Eugene Foord and Joseph Taggart in 1998.

 Occurrence

 In addition to the type locality in Bolivia it has been reported from the Bali Lo prospect in the Capricorn Range, Western Australia and the Les Montmins Mine, Auvergne, France.

 It is a turquoise group mineral and occurs as a late hydrothermal phase in a tin deposit associated with variscite, vivianite, wavellite, cassiterite, sphalerite, pyrite and quartz in the type locality.

 Physical properties

 It is found as an isolated mass of hemispheres and spheres clumped together.
 It has a vitreous to dull luster.
 It has a hackly to splintery fracture and it has a brittle tenacity.
 The hardness is about 5–5.5, and the specific gravity is 2.84.
-As far as optical properties, it had thin flakes; ipale blue, green to blue-green color; it streaks white, and has a subvitreous luster.
+As far as optical properties, it had thin flakes; a pale blue, green to blue-green color; it streaks white, and has a subvitreous luster.